corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/utxo-ledger-example-cordapp/running-the-chat-cordapp.md

 ## Typical Set of Flows

-Ths following is a typical set of flows for a conversation between Alice and Bob:
+The following is a typical set of flows for a conversation between Alice and Bob:

 1. Alice creates a new chat using the `POST: /flow/{holdingidentityshorthash}` endpoint and the following code: